nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

 In 2007, the New York City Department of Health and Mental Hygiene (Health Department) established the New York City Community Air Survey (NYCCAS), the largest ongoing urban air monitoring program of any U.S. City.
 NYCCAS, which began collecting data in December 2008, is a collaboration between the Health Department and Queens College of the City University of New York and provides data to:

-* Help inform OneNYC, the City’s sustainability plan
+* Help inform PlaNYC, the City’s sustainability plan
 * Track changes in air quality over time
 * Estimate exposures for health research
-* Inform the public about local topics, such as: [recent air quality improvements](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/breatheeasy/), [car-free zones](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/aqts/), [changes in the sources of air pollution](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/aq-cooking/), [unique studies conducted in New York City](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/aqsnapshots/), [efforts to reduce health impacts](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/hia/) and [differences in air quality and health impacts across NYC neighborhoods](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/aq2/).
+* Inform the public about local topics, such as: [recent air quality improvements](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/breatheeasy/), [car-free zones](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/aqts/), [changes in the sources of air pollution](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/aq-cooking/), [unique air quality studies conducted in New York City](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/aqsnapshots/), [efforts to reduce health impacts](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/hia/) and [differences in air quality and related health impacts across NYC neighborhoods](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/aq2/).

 This report:

 * Provides a summary of key findings, the air monitoring program, monitoring site selection, and descriptions of the pollutants measured
-* Describes the trends in air pollutant levels from more than a decade of data between winter 2008-2009 through fall 2021 for fine particulate matter, nitrogen dioxide, nitric oxide, black carbon, wintertime sulfur dioxide and summertime ozone
+* Describes the trends in air pollutant levels from more than a decade of data from winter 2008-2009 through fall 2021 for fine particulate matter, nitrogen dioxide, nitric oxide, black carbon, wintertime sulfur dioxide and summertime ozone
 * Presents maps of neighborhood air pollution levels by year
 * Identifies the local sources that contribute to high levels of these pollutants in New York City neighborhoods